mskmei/FINAL-PROJECT-CV-2022Spring/Semantic Segamentation/README.md

   model_path: /path/to/psp101.pth
  ```

- Next, Run the code to test on pspnet101:
+ Next run the code to test on pspnet101:

  ```bash
  cd pspnet-pasnet